sdv-dev/SDV/docs/user_guides/timeseries/par.rst

-Finally, the rest of the columns of the dataset are what we call the ``data_columns``, and they are the columns that our ``PAR`` model will learn to generated synthetically conditioned on the values of the ``context_columns``.
+Finally, the rest of the columns of the dataset are what we call the ``data_columns``, and they are the columns that our ``PAR`` model will learn to generate synthetically conditioned on the values of the ``context_columns``.

-Let now see how to use the ``PAR`` class to learn this timeseries dataset and generate new synthetic timeseries that replicate its properties.
+Let's now see how to use the ``PAR`` class to learn this timeseries dataset and generate new synthetic timeseries that replicate its properties.